NXT UK TakeOver: Blackpool: Storylines

 The card included five matches that resulted from scripted storylines.
-Wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Results were predetermined by WWE's writers on the NXT UK brand, while storylines are produced on their weekly television programme, NXT UK.

-After winning the 2018 Mae Young Classic, Toni Storm declared in her promo that she can challenge for any championship of her choosing.
+After winning the 2018 Mae Young Classic, Toni Storm declared in her promo that she could challenge for any championship of her choosing.
 She went on to state that she wanted to face NXT UK Women's Champion Rhea Ripley.
 General Manager Johnny Saint granted her match and it was later revealed that Toni Storm would face Rhea Ripley for the title at TakeOver: Blackpool.

-On the 2 January 2019 edition of NXT UK, Moustache Mountain defeated Gallus (Mark Coffey and Wolfgang) to advance in the finals of the NXT Tag Team Championship tournament.
-The team of Zack Gibson and James Drake defeated Flash Morgan Webster and Mark Andrews to also advance to the finals on the 9 January 2019 edition of NXT UK.
-At TakeOver: Blackpool, it was made official that Moustache Mountain would face Gibson and Drake for the inaugural NXT UK Tag Team Championships.
+On the January 2, 2019, episode of NXT UK, Moustache Mountain (Trent Seven and Tyler Bate) defeated Gallus (Mark Coffey and Wolfgang) to advance in the finals of the NXT Tag Team Championship tournament.
+The team of Zack Gibson and James Drake defeated Flash Morgan Webster and Mark Andrews to also advance to the finals on the January 9 episode.
+It was then made official that at TakeOver: Blackpool, Moustache Mountain would face Gibson and Drake for the inaugural NXT UK Tag Team Championship.

-On the 28 November edition of NXT UK, Joe Coffey, Mark Coffey and Wolfgang attacked Moustache Mountain (Tyler Bate and Trent Seven) after a match between Joe and Bate ended in a no-contest.
-Pete Dunne then attacked Joe and it was later revealed that Dunne would defend the WWE UK Championship against Joe.
-On the 2 January 2019 episode of NXT UK, a contract signing was held between the two with their championship match being made official for TakeOver: Blackpool.
+On the November 28, 2018, episode of NXT UK, Joe Coffey, Mark Coffey, and Wolfgang attacked Moustache Mountain (Tyler Bate and Trent Seven) after a match between Joe and Bate ended in a no-contest.
+Pete Dunne then attacked Joe and it was later revealed that Dunne would defend the WWE United Kingdom Championship against Joe.
+On the January 2, 2019, episode, a contract signing was held between the two with their championship match being made official for TakeOver: Blackpool.

-On the 2 January 2019 edition of NXT UK, Dave Mastiff and Eddie Dennis fought to a no contest.
+On the January 2, 2019, episode of NXT UK, Dave Mastiff and Eddie Dennis fought to a no contest.
 Other officials and Sid Scala, assistant to General Manager Johnny Saint, failed to separate the two.
 This resulted in General Manager Johnny Saint announcing that at TakeOver: Blackpool, Dave Mastiff and Eddie Dennis would face each other in a No Disqualification match.

-On the 9 January 2019 edition of NXT UK, a match between Travis Banks and Jordan Devlin was scheduled for TakeOver: Blackpool.
+On the January 9, 2019, episode of NXT UK, a match between Travis Banks and Jordan Devlin was scheduled for TakeOver: Blackpool.